top of page

 ABOUT

-Lauren N. Wilson is a PhD student at Princeton University, focusing on Geosciences.
+Lauren N. Wilson is a PhD candidate at Princeton University, focusing on Geosciences.
 She obtained her M.S in Geosciences from the University of Alaska Fairbanks in 2024 and her B.S. in Earth Sciences from Montana State University in 2021.
-With a strong dedication to exploring the complexities of the Earth, Lauren aims to advance research within her discipline.

 EDUCATION